To: LEA Representatives

-From: John Moorse, Director of Student Support Programs
+From: John Moorse, Director, Student Support

-Title IX, General Provisions of the Elementary and Secondary Education Act requires that the state education agency (SEA) provides guidance to all local education agencies (LEAs) for resolving complaints.
+Title IX, General Provisions of the Elementary and Secondary Education Act (ESEA) requires that the state education agency (SEA) provides guidance to all local education agencies (LEAs) for resolving complaints.
 Any organization or individual may file a complaint if there is reason to believe that either an LEA or the SEA is not correctly administering an ESEA program.

-A complaint is a signed, written statement citing an alleged violation of the Public Law 107-110, the regulations governing the law, or other applicable state or federal laws or regulations, either by the SEA or a school district.
+A complaint is a signed, written statement citing an alleged violation of Public Law 107-110, the regulations governing the law, or other applicable state or federal laws or regulations, either by the SEA or a school district.
 The complaint should describe the alleged violation and include the facts and circumstances on which the statement of alleged violation is based.
-Any organization or individual may file a complaint if there is reason to believe that either an LEA or the SEA is not correctly administering an ESEA program.
+Any organization or individual may file a complaint if there is reason to believe that either an LEA or the SEA is not correctly administering an ESEA Title program.

 Mail complaint to:

-Director of Student Support Programs
+Director of Student Support